MakFill/rsschool-devops-course-tasks/README.md

-# Terraform Backend Template with State Stored in AWS S3

-This template allows you to create an IAM policy and an S3 bucket via GitHub Actions.

-To use this template:

-1. Sign in to your AWS account.

-2. Manually create an S3 bucket for the state.

-3. Change `bucket_name` and `region` in the terraform.tfvars file accordingly.

-4. Add the `AWS_ARN` (your AWS ARN) and `REPO` (the name of your GitHub organization) as environment (security) variables.

 ## Creating Identity Provider (IdP) and Trust policies for GitHub Actions to access AWS

 - Create an Identity Provider in AWS IAM